 Artisan Bread Camp – Day 4

 Like small children or pets, your leaven needs to be fed every day as you create it (we will also discuss how to keep your starter going when you are on vacation or planning to take some time off from your everyday baking).
-To further cement our muscle memory and artisan baking skills, we will also make Focaccia.
+To further cement our muscle memory and artisan baking skills, we will make Focaccia again.
 However, we will modify these loaves by adding variations, such as roasted red pepper, tomato and basil, grapes or the creation of your own design.
-We will finish the day by making sourdough English Muffins using a preferment and our Louismill stone ground cornmeal.
+We will finish the day by making our famous MozzaPi sourdough English Muffins using a preferment and our Louismill stone ground cornmeal.

 Artisan Bread Camp – Day 5